dirac-institute/photoz_template_learning/README.md

-Repo that contains all the code and plots for the template learning paper.
+Repo that contains all the code and plots for the template learning paper about my algorithm to learn photo-z templates from broadband galaxy photometry.

 Workflow: